 The IDWeek Mentorship Program was developed to provide a platform for more ID mentorship opportunities.
 Through this transformative program, medical students, residents and fellows interested in the field are provided unprecedented access to ID and HIV leaders.
 Participation in the program gives aspiring leaders the opportunity to be paired with an ID mentor during the IDWeek conference.

 The IDSA Foundation focuses on effective mentor/mentee interactions by incorporating three key elements in our program: support, education and a vision of the mentee’s future career.
 Mentors help mentees to think strategically about their careers.
 Mentors also provide insightful guidance for mentees during the varying stages of their career development.
 Through our program, medical students, residents and fellows apply to be matched with a mentor that works in a focus area in which the mentee has an interest.

 Mentorship begins the first day of IDWeek during a meet-and-greet lunch when mentors and mentees meet for the first time.
 After the initial lunch, the mentor/mentee pairs can choose to attend additional events together throughout the duration of IDWeek.

-All medical students, residents and fellows who participant in this program receive one-year FREE membership to IDSA.
+All medical students, residents and fellows who participate in this program receive one-year FREE membership to IDSA.
 To help with cost of travel to IDWeek, medical students and residents are eligible to apply for a $500 travel grant.